o3de/o3de.org/content/docs/user-guide/assets/custom-assets/generic-assets.md

 ```

 The `Reflect` function for an AssetData is how you tell the system how to read/write it and how to
 display it in the Asset Editor UI.
-It works exactly the same as [Component Reflection](/docs/user-guide/programming/components/reflection/reflecting-for-serialization.md) does, declaring each field to the system, so if you want to understand more about how you can customize the Editor UI
-for your class, see that guide.
+It works exactly the same as [Component Reflection](/docs/user-guide/programming/components/reflection/reflecting-for-serialization.md) does, declaring each field to the system, so if you want to understand more about how you can customize the Editor UI for your class, see that guide.

- does.
 ```cpp
 void MyAsset::Reflect(AZ::ReflectContext* context)
 {